 If the UE receives the Forbidden TAI(s) for the list of "5GS forbidden tracking areas for regional provision of service" IE in the REGISTRATION ACCEPT message and the TAI(s) included in the IE is not part of the list of "5GS forbidden tracking areas for regional provision of service", the UE shall store the TAI(s) included in the IE into the list of "5GS forbidden tracking areas for regional provision of service" and remove the TAI(s) from the stored TAI list if present.

 * * * Next Change * * * *

 8.2.7.44 NSSRG information

-This IE may be included to provide NSSRG information associated with the configured NSSAI only if the configured NSSAI IE is included.
+This IE may be included to provide NSSRG information associated with the configured NSSAI.

 * * * Next Change * * * *

 8.2.19.28 NSSRG information